The Future of

 Innovation

-Hands-on application of classroom learning in real-world settings is central to our model of education.
+Hands-on application of classroom learning in real-world settings is central to our educational model.
+The Chicago School students are provided with opportunities for internships, practicum, residencies, and rotations thanks to innovative partnerships with health clinics, hospitals, mental health care facilities and other organizations in communities across the U.S. as well as organizations within The Chicago School such as the Naomi Ruth Cohen Institute for Mental Health Education.
 We give students an unparalleled range of opportunities to implement evidence-based practices, hone professional skills, and function as powerful agents of change.

 DSC_3075 (1)